 I spent around four days in Pai, which I would say is plenty of time to explore the local area.
 On arrival I was a tad disappointed.
 It was far more backpacker-centric and party-oriented than I had envisaged, which I’m far too old/grumpy for these days.
 My expectations were verdant mountains, tree houses and water buffalo as opposed to pizza stands and beer pong.

 Pai Land Split is a stunning natural formation that is well worth visiting.
 This geological marvel has a fascinating backstory to it.
-The farmer who owns the land, which was formerly used for agriculture, woke up one morning to find that the earth had literally opened up, all triggered by seismic activity.
+The farmer who owns the land (which was formerly used for agriculture), woke up one morning to find that the earth had literally opened up, all triggered by seismic activity.

 Pai’s Yun Lai Viewpoint boasts incredible sprawling views.
 On a clear day you can see for miles.

 If there’s one thing that you must do when in Pai, it’s to witness the sunset over its famous canyons.
 Known as “Kong Lan” in Thai, the Pai Canyons are a spectacular landform.
 If you’re brave, you can walk across its ridges which are incredibly narrow in some parts, with up to 30m drops either side.

 Chiang Mai is Thailand’s second-largest city and is a jumpoff point for many other destinations in Northern Thailand.
-The city has many of the trappings of Bangkok with a much more chilled out pace of life.
+The city has many of the trappings of Bangkok, with a much more chilled out pace of life.
 There are temples, markets, an abundance of amazing cafes and restaurants, not to mention some incredible natural scenery just a stone’s throw away.

 Wat Phra Singh has some impressive gold pagodas.
 One of the things that I’d really missed about Thailand were its temples.
 I find them incredibly calming and peaceful.
 The smell of fresh jasmine and burning incense brings back so many good memories from my first ever trip to Thailand.

-A wonderful place to enjoy a cup of coffee (or Matcha tea if you are a fan like I am) is The Terracotta Garden.
+A wonderful place to enjoy a cup of coffee (or matcha tea if you are a fan like I am) is the Terracotta Garden.
 Tucked away in Chiang Mai’s Old City, this hidden gem of a cafe is a place where you can enjoy some alfresco peace and quiet.

 Everywhere you look there are moss-covered works of terracotta art amongst the foliage.
 It’s so wonderfully calming to kick back under the leafy canopy and soak in all of the incredible sights.

-SS1254372 Cafe is one such place that is a perfect brunch destination, located in the Nimmanhaemin neighbourhood, which is apparently the trendiest part of the city.
+SS1254372 Cafe is one such place that is a perfect brunch destination.
+It is located in the Nimmanhaemin neighbourhood, which is apparently the trendiest part of the city.